 Aside from the traditional concerts, Valuntonis has collaborated with both actors and presenters.
 His most recent collaboration, with the celebrated Lithuanian actor Kostas Smoriginas, explored the characters and emotional lives of great composers like Beethoven, Chopin, and Rachmaninov.

-The upcoming season sees Valutonis present solo recitals around Europe in venues such as Teatro Juan Bravo (Spain), Theater Kerkrade (Netherlands), Museum of Applied Arts and Design (Lithuania), and the Priory Church of St Bartholomew the Great (London).
+Valutonis has presented solo recitals around Europe in venues such as Teatro Juan Bravo (Spain), Theater Kerkrade (Netherlands), Museum of Applied Arts and Design (Lithuania), and the Priory Church of St Bartholomew the Great (London).

 Growing up in Lithuania, Valuntonis studied at the Lithuanian Music and Theatre Academy under Aleksandra Zvirblyte, before attending the Sibelius Academy (Finland), followed by studies with Eugen Indjic in Paris.
 He is currently completing an Artist Diploma at Guildhall School of Music and Drama in London and he joined the City Music Foundation Artist Programme in 2017.